sktzofrenic/printmechecks/readme.md

 Print Me Checks is an open source check printing tool that runs on the web.

 # Goal
 The purpose of this project is to provide a free, locally run alternative to check printing tools that exist on the internet.
-Some of these tools charge $1.25 or more to print a check.
-This is silly as this project was literally completed in one day and does the same purpose.
+Some of these tools charge $1.25 or more to print a check and you must provide your banking details to a third party.
+This is silly!
+This project was literally completed in one day and gets the same job done.

 I buy blank check stock from (insert store here) and then use this tool to print checks for all my businesses with multiple bank accounts.
 Works like a charm!